Syn.: Pneumonanthe pannonica (Scop.) F. W. Schmidt, Coilantha pannonica (Scop.) G. Don

 Distribution: The Alps (especially the Eastern part) and the Bohemian Forest (Šumava), this species has been introduced and naturalized in the Giant Mountains (Krkonoše) and the Hrubý Jeseník (Northern Moravia).

-Habitat: It grows in mountain meadows and pastures, along mountain streams and by roadsides, from mountains to subalpine zones.
+Ecology: It grows on mountain meadows and pastures, along mountain streams, from mountains to subalpine zones.
+Flowers from July to September.

 Description: A perennial herb with a long root and erect stem, 20–90 cm high.
 The basal leaves are petiolate, oblong to lanceolate, stem leaves sessile.
 The flowers are purple with dark spots, corolla funnel-shaped.
-Flowers from July to September.
+The fruit is a capsule.

-Threat and Protection: The Hungarian Gentian is an endangered and strictly protected plant in the Czech Republic.
+Threat and protection: The Hungarian Gentian is an endangered and strictly protected plant in the Czech Republic.

 Note: The Hungarian Gentian is a glacial relict of the Bohemian Forest.
 Formerly the plant was picked up, highlanders made the liqueur from its long root.

-These images were taken in Czechia, the Bohemian Forest, Modrava (date: 3.
-8. 2003).
+These images were taken in Slovenia, Julian Alps, Triglav (September 5, 2005), Austria, Raxalpe (August 15, 2009) and Czechia, Bohemian Forest, Modrava (August 3, 2003).